M4GNV5/PointerScript/LanguageDoc.md

 ##Structs
 Structs are as powerful as classes in other languages (they support fields, functions, overlods, getters/setters, ...).
-Here is a example of basic/common struct usage.
+Here is an example of basic/common struct usage.
 For things like operator overloading etc. see [struct.ptrs](examples/struct.ptrs) in the examples directory.
 ```js
 struct Request